plone/plone.formwidget.multifile/README.txt

 The widget relies on `plone.app.drafts` to save uploaded files into a temporary container.
 This is transparent to the user.

+Browsers that do not implement the file input "multiple" attribute are supported via javascript adding of multiple file inputs.
+This also works with browsers that do support "multiple", and allows users to add and remove files in bundles.
+Upload does not occur until the form is saved.

 Usage
 -----